Pat King (activist): Alberta anti-racist counter protest

-King was part of a right-wing counter protest to an anti-racist demonstration in Red Deer in 2020 where he was noted for saying: "That’s patriots kicking antifa out of their towns!"
+King was part of a right-wing counter protest to an anti-racist demonstration in Red Deer in 2020 where he was noted for saying: "That's patriots kicking antifa out of their towns!"

-In September 2020, he organized a second counter-protest in Ponoka and threatened violence against anti-racist protests who he characterized as Antifa.
+In September 2020, he organized a second counter-protest in Ponoka and threatened violence against anti-racist protests whom he characterized as Antifa.

 COVID-19 pandemic in Canada

-In August 2021, King and Chris Sky visited Moose Jaw, Saskatchewan and spoke as part of a No-Vaxx Pass tour, in which they advocated for Canadians to defy the rules about vaccine passports.
+In August 2021, King and Chris Sky visited Moose Jaw, Saskatchewan, and spoke as part of a No-Vaxx Pass tour, in which they encouraged Canadians to defy the rules about vaccine passports.
 Also in August, King incorrectly claimed that his actions led to easing of COVID-19 public health measures in Alberta.
-His misunderstanding was a result of him misreading court documents rejecting his appeal against a parking ticket.
+His misunderstanding was a result of his misreading court documents rejecting his appeal against a parking ticket.
 This led to the Justice Centre for Constitutional Freedoms stating that: "It is unclear whether Mr. King fully understands the legal process he is involved in."

 In October 2021, King broadcast a video, falsely claiming that the Canadian military had set up a base at Black Lake Denesuline First Nation and were forcing COVID-19 vaccinations on women and children.
 The video went viral, resulting in pressure upon the Athabasca Health Authority and the Federation of Sovereign Indigenous Nations to put out statements, correcting the misinformation.

-In November 2021, King claimed there was no evidence that COVID-19 exists, in a social media message.
+In November 2021, King claimed in a social media message that there was no evidence that COVID-19 exists.
 In December, King said of the public health measures: "The only way this is going to be solved is with bullets."

-2021 Federal election
+2021 federal election

 King has accused Canadian Prime Minister Justin Trudeau of stealing the 2021 Canadian federal election and in the lead up to the Canada convoy protest advised his social media followers to stock up on food and supplies as preparation for "what's coming".

 Canada convoy protest

 King was a regional organizer and one of the highest profile promoters of the 2022 Canada convoy protest in Ottawa.
 Responding to a question about the impact of noise on Ottawa residents, King expressed amusement.
 In the lead up to the Ottawa protest, MP Jeremy Patzer stated that he had no association with King after meeting him as the protest convoy passed through Swift Current.

-King was arrested on February 18, 2022.

-Arrest, charges, and detention
+King suggested that someone was going to make Prime Minister Justin Trudeau "catch a bullet" one day.